Precipitation Data Sets: Overview & Comparison table

 ~4000 station records primarily from CLIMAT, Monthly Climatic Data from the World, and World Weather Records

-Daymet: Daily Surface Weather and Climatological Summaries map of Tmin over eastern US (credit: Michele Thornton) ORNL/ Michele Thornton and Peter Thornton North America to Climatology, Daily 1km x 1km in 2x2 tiles ascii, GeoTIFF, netCDF
+Daymet: Daily Surface Weather and Climatological Summaries map of Tmin over eastern US (credit: Michelle Thornton) ORNL/ Michele Thornton and Peter Thornton North America to Climatology, Daily 1km x 1km in 2x2 tiles ascii, GeoTIFF, netCDF

 in-situ station observations, specifically from GHCN-daily